surrealdb/surrealdb.go/README.md

 * Step 2: Run the command `go mod init github.com/<github-username>/<project-name>` to create a go.mod file
 * Step 3: Run the command `go mod tidy` to download surreal db
 * Step 4: Run `go run main.go` to run the application.

-Note: Would be helpful to add `fmt.Println` statements to debug.

 # Documentation